Crotram: TMK 2100

 TMK 2100 is a tramcar vehicle produced by Croatian companies Končar and TŽV Gredelj, between 1994 and 2003, using parts from TMK 201.
 The prototype was made in 1994, and serial production began in 1997.
 16 trams have been ordered and delivered for the City of Zagreb.

 TMK 2200

 The TMK 2200 (also known as NT 2200) is a low-floor tram that operates in Zagreb, the capital of Croatia.
 ZET (tr.
 Zagreb Electric Tramways, the city public transportation company), ordered 70 vehicles in 2003 after Crotram consortium won the tender on the ground of lower price, competing with offers by Siemens (Combino) and AnsaldoBreda (Sirio).

 TMK 2200 K

 TMK 2200-K is a shorter version of TMK 2200.
 Two have been delivered, 14 to be delivered to Liepāja, and ZET planning to order 60 more of them.
 TMK 2200-K is listed as TMK 2300 in ZET register.

+TMK 2300

+Operated by two users, ZET in Zagreb, and Liepājas tramvajs of Liepāja, Latvia.